magzterinc/Android-pdf-nativeibs/README.md

 Forked from mupdf library.

 ndk-build inside the jni folder will generate the .so files and it will be used as native library for the Magzter pdf reader from this link https://github.com/magzterinc/Magzter-pdf.

 PDF reader supports the rich media content embedded inside the pdf.
-Also landscape will support the double spreaded pages.
+Also landscape mode will support the double spreaded pages.

 ABOUT